GMPavanLab/SwarmCGM/README.md

 To this end, SwarmCGᴍ makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.

 Please refer to [the manual](https://github.com/GMPavanLab/SwarmCGM/Manual.pdf) for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
-Additional example config files are provided in section [Reproduction instructions](#reproduction-instructions) and can also be related to the content and explanations provided in the paper.
+Additional example config files are provided below and can also be related to the content and explanations provided in the paper.

-# Results & reproduction instructions
+# Results & Reproduction

-All the optimized CG models produced in the paper, and their associated FFs, can be found in folder [results](https://github.com/GMPavanLab/SwarmCGM/results).
+All the optimized CG models produced in the paper, and their associated FFs, can be found in folder [results](https://github.com/GMPavanLab/SwarmCGM/results/).
-The config files cited in the 3 next subsections are available in the 3 corresponding subdirectories in [results](https://github.com/GMPavanLab/SwarmCGM/results).
+The config files cited in the 3 next subsections are available in the 3 corresponding subdirectories.

 ### Example 1: Optimisation of Martini-based CG models of PC lipids in explicit solvent